Alusa05/Coffee-Shop/README.md

  Customer - Represents the shop customers
  Order - Connecting customers to the coffees they have ordered/purchased The system maintains a many-to-many relationship between the coffee and customer through the order model

+# Project Author
+This project has been implemented by Lisa Alusa

+# Installation / How to use
+1. Clone the repository:
+git clone: git@github.com:Alusa05/Coffee-Shop.git
+cd Coffee-Shop

+2. Set up a python environment: pipenv install pipenv shell